mighty-gerbils/gerbil-poo/doc/poo.md

 If you use side-effects, it is good discipline (to be enforced in a future version of POO?) that any prototype used as super-prototype should be immutable by the time any such combination is instantiated.
-To instantiate a prototype `poo` multiple times for the purpose of side-effects, "just" create a new instance with `(.mix poo)`.
+To instantiate a prototype `object` multiple times for the purpose of side-effects, "just" create a new instance with `(.mix object)`.

 ### Further common concepts